aarongustafson/jekyll-webmention_io/docs/configuration.md

 * `cache_bad_uris_for` - This setting provides a short-hand method for controlling basic URL error handling by allowing you to set the number of days you want to wait before trying a given domain again.
 This behaviour can also be more finely controlled through the Bad URI Policy.
 * `max_attempts` - The bad_uri_policy settings control the behaviour of this gem for whole hosts.
 This setting allows the user to specify a maximum number of attempts to send a specific webmention before the plugin gives up.
 By default this setting is disabled, meaning there is no maximum.
 * `cache_folder` - by default, this gem will cache all files in the `.jekyll-cache`, but you can specify another location (like `_data`) if you like.
 In order to avoid collisions, all cache files will be prefixed with “webmention_io_” unless your `cache_folder` value contains “webmention” (e.g. `.jekyll_cache/webmentions`)
-* `html_proofer` - If you use the HTML Proofer gem to check your HTML, it doesn't ignore template tags, so we add the `data-proofer-ignore` attribute to the template elements to avoid showing false positives.
+* `html_proofer_ignore` - If you use the HTML Proofer gem to check your HTML, it doesn't ignore template tags or third party content returned in webmentions.
+If this configuration option is set to "templates", the plugin will add the `data-proofer-ignore` attribute to the included template tags so that they will be ignored by the gem.
+If the option is set to "all", the plugin adds the attribute to both template tags and all server-side rendered webmentions as well.[^1]
+* `html_proofer` - Legacy setting.
+Setting this to "true" is equivalent to setting `html_proofer_ignore` to "templates".
 * `legacy_domains` - If you’ve relocated your site from another URL or moved from to HTTPS from HTTP, you can use this configuration option to specify additional domains to append your `page.url` to.
 It expects an array.